Skip to main content

 One-paragraph summary

-Stable AMM is a variant of Raydium’s AMM that trades a curve formula for a pre-populated lookup table.
+Stable AMM is a standalone Raydium program — its own deployment, not a mode of AMM v4 — that trades a curve formula for a pre-populated lookup table.
 Instead of using x·y=k, the pool stores a sparse array of (x, y, price) points and uses binary search + linear interpolation to quote prices.
 This design excels at stablecoin pairs and other assets with known price relationships: swaps between 1-to-1 pegged tokens have near-zero slippage.
-Like AMM v4, it ties to an OpenBook market and posts limit orders there.
-Liquidity is currently thin; most integrators access Stable pools through the AMM Routing program.
+It is a pure AMM: all liquidity sits in the pool’s own vaults.
+(It carried an OpenBook market-making path early in its life, but that path has been dormant for years; the 2026-06-22 upgrade finally removed the dead market code.)
+Liquidity is currently thin; most integrators reach Stable pools through the AMM Routing program.

 Why a lookup table instead of xy=k